Montana-Media-Arts/webDesignFall2024/_docs/topic-07/05-media-mgmnt/page-04.md

 <br><br>

-One of the potential issues of using the `<audio>` element in particular is that it allows end-users to easily download the audio file.
-For example, in Safari, this can be done by right-clicking the audio player and selecting “Download Audio.”
+One of the potential issues of using the `<audio>` element in particular is that it allows end-users to download the audio file easily.
+For example, Safari can do this by right-clicking the audio player and selecting “Download Audio.”
 Chrome actually provides a download button with the audio player.

 <img src="../img/download-audio-safari.png" alt="audio file with download option selected in Safari" title="Easy Download in Safari" width="400" />